 This synthesis contains example practices to illustrate how different types of transportation agencies might meet MUTCD retroreflectivity requirements for traffic signs.
 It includes results of a broad survey of agencies regarding their practices; case studies for a large and a small city, a county and a State DOT; and effective practices.

 FHWA developed this updated table in cooperation with ATSSA to assist practitioners in selecting retroreflective sheeting materials.
-The table provides information about the typical uses of various retroreflective sheeting materials, by ASTM type, manufacturer, brand name and series number.
+The table provides information about the typical uses of various retroreflective sheeting materials, by ASTM and AASHTO type, manufacturer, brand name and series number.
 [Publication No. FHWA-SA-14-022] No hard copies available from FHWA.

 For hard copies of documents with publication numbers, please send a request to email@example.com and include the publication number and title, along with the number of copies and your mailing address and phone number.
 Requests will be filled based on availability.